nikfrank/react-ulpan/README.md

   - step3: build a view level component to CREATE / EDIT exercises
   - step4: build a view level component to READ && render results

-- section 2: Server for saving exercises and results
+- Section 2: Server for saving exercises and results
   - step0: booting an express server
   - step1: defining API routes and their handlers
     - responding with stub data